langchain-ai/langserve/README.md

 - `GET /my_runnable/output_schema` - json schema for output of the runnable
 - `GET /my_runnable/config_schema` - json schema for config of the runnable

+## Playground

+You can find a playground page for your runnable at `/my_runnable/playground`.
+This exposes a simple UI to [configure](https://python.langchain.com/docs/expression_language/how_to/configure) and invoke your runnable with streaming output and intermediate steps.

 ## Installation

 For both client and server: